 We are proud that our staff and board reflect the incredible diversity of the LGBTQ+ community!
-Current staff inherently identify along the LGBTQ+ spectrum and are 50% people of color, 50% white, 30% transgender gender nonconforming, 10% feminine-identifying, and 70% masculine-identifying.
-Governing board is 75% people of color, 25% white, 13% transgender gender nonconforming, 50% feminine-identifying, and 37% masculine-identifying.
+Current staff inherently identify along the LGBTQ+ spectrum and are 36% people of color, 54% white, 45% transgender gender nonconforming and/or feminine spectrum-identifying, and 54% transgender gender nonconforming and/or masculine-identifying.
+Governing board is 45% people of color, 54% white, 54% transgender gender nonconforming and/or feminine spectrum-identifying, and 45% transgender gender nonconforming and/or masculine-identifying.

-“Inherent diversity involves traits you were born with such as gender, ethnicity and sexual orientation while acquired diversity involves traits you gain from experience….Diverse, unique thinking and perspectives from a wide variety of employees with different backgrounds and experiences is critical to creating innovation.” *
+While inherent diversity like gender, ethnicity and sexual orientation mentioned above are important to us, acquired diversity involving traits gained from experience are also important because “Diverse, unique thinking and perspectives from a wide variety of employees with different backgrounds and experiences is critical to creating innovation.”*

 We believe that multiple perspectives from both inherent and acquired diversity in the hiring process reduces implicit biases while encouraging great-fit candidates to rise to the top.
 Currently, 83% of the hiring team is women, transgender men, and/or people of color all of whom are on the LGBTQ+ spectrum.
 17% is white men on the LGBTQ+ spectrum.

 For all director and manager-level candidates, hiring involves up to three touch points for those who are advanced through the process:

 Interview #1: An introductory conversation that covers basic questions on both sides of the relationship.
 This stage of the process is generally conducted by the Brooklyn Chamber of Commerce on behalf of the Center.

 Interview #2: Interviewers consist of employees, board members, and advisors of the Center.
 This is a great opportunity to get to know people with whom you would work most closely!